thisdot/starter.dev/starters/angular-apollo-tailwind/README.md

 - Angular 'hello world' API endpoint `https://api.starter.dev/graphql` with corresponding mock located in `fetch-example.component.spec.ts`.
 - Greeting component `app-fetch-example` that uses Angular Apollo to fetch data from the example hello endpoint.
-- An example Counter component `app-counter`
+- An example Counter component `app-counter-example`
 - Both example components have co-located tests and stories.

 Angular components are split up into multiple files: